 Round over the edges on both the inside and out.

 Mount the ring on a socket holder then insert it into the lather.
 Make sure you don’t press it on with too much force, or you can split the ring.
 Polish the outside with a coarser grit sandpaper, then work your way up to 2000 grit.

 Once the ring is sanded on the outside you can use tape to keep it from getting scratched by the jaws.
 Start with 800 grit sandpaper, then use 1000 grit followed by 2000 grit.

 STEP 7: Final polish

 Lastly, use polishing compound with a buffing wheel to shine up the ring.

-An alternative option to Titanium Sheet, that might be easier and eliminate some steps could be to use Titanium Round Bar or Titanium Tube.
 Have an idea or tips on working with titanium?
 Share your creations, tips, and ideas on our Facebook page!